 Parades and Booths

-The Civil War Living History Camp was held for the third year on the weekend of May 19 and 20.
-About 25 to 30 people dressed in military or Civil War era civilian costumes camped for the weekend and put on several demonstrations.
+The Civil War Living History Camp was held for the fourth year on the weekend of May 17 and 18.
+About 15 people dressed in military or Civil War era civilian costumes camped for the weekend and put on several demonstrations.
+The Monona Outlook wrote and published a very nice article about the event.
 This was also the first weekend the mill was open for tours.

 Turkey River Mills

 Montauk, at Clermont, hosted a “Mills of Northeast Iowa” exhibit in September.
 The Foundation placed a Motor display in their exhibit for the month of September.
 Buchholz gave a program at Montauk on September 13 as part of a Northeast Iowa Mills event.
 About 20 people attended.